Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Significant Quantities introduced for investigations

 \emph{Mean critical noise for collapse. } We are interested in the strength of noise at which quantum correlations vanish for the first time on average for random states, i.e. mean noise threshold when the first collapses of \(\mathcal{Q}\) occur.
-Such a critical value of noise can have some connection with the rank of a state and the strength of non-Makovianity.
+The critical value of noise quantifies the detrimental effects of noise on system although it can have some connection with the rank of a state and the strength of non-Markovianity.
 Towards answering these questions, for a given QC measure, $\mathcal{Q}$, we define a quantity called mean critical value of noise for collapse, denoted by \(\overline{p}_{c}^{\mathcal{Q}}\), as

 where \(p_c^i\) denotes the threshold value of noise at which a QC measure of a given state first collapses and the summation is over all such generated states for a fixed rank showing collapse for $\mathcal{Q}$.
 For a given non-Markovianity and for a fixed rank, \(\overline{p}_{c}^Q\) determines a \emph{universal} robustness of $\mathcal{Q}$ which the random states possess against a specific noise.
-As we have argued in Sec. \ref{sec_motiv}, QCs of pure states never collapse for single-sided dephasing channel and so \(\overline{p}_{c}^{\mathcal{Q}}\) does not exist for randomly generated pure states for all values of \(\alpha\) upto the numerical precision. \\
+As we have argued in Sec. \ref{sec_motiv}, QCs of pure states never collapse for single-sided dephasing channel and so \(\overline{p}_{c}^{\mathcal{Q}}\) does not exist for randomly generated pure states for all values of \(\alpha\) in dephasing channel upto the numerical precision. \\

 \emph{Mean critical noise for regeneration.} There can be some inherent characteristics of quantum input states as well as quantum channels which induce QCs of the state to revive after collapse.
 We are interested to obtain a pattern of first revival or regeneration of QC among random states.
+Since it captures the advantage of non-Markovianity on states, it is a kind of complementary measure than the mean critical noise for collapse.
 For a given QC, \(\mathcal{Q}\), one can also expect an association of \(\overline{p}_{c}^{\mathcal{Q}}\) with the first revival.
 To seek such a relation, for a fixed \(\mathcal{Q}\), we have

-where $p_{reg}^i$ denotes the inherent noise of the channel, at which quantum correlation becomes nonvanishing after the first collapse and summation is over all states which show regenerations. \\
+where $p_{reg}^i$ denotes the inherent noise of the channel, at which quantum correlation becomes nonvanishing after the first collapse and summation is over all states which show regeneration. \\